The Importance of Gas Detection in the Power Industry

 To find out more on the gas hazards in wastewater and water treatment visit our industry page for more information.

-Gas Hazards in Water Treatment
+Gas Safety Protocols in Water Treatment

 Water is vital to our daily lives, both for personal and domestic use and industrial/commercial applications.
 It is everywhere, promoting some chemical reactions and inhibiting others.
 Being used to clean surfaces, carry chemicals to where they are used and to carry unwanted chemicals away.
 Do anything and you create a gas somewhere in some quantity.
 Do anything with water there are so many permutations of things that can come together and react, dissolved gases that can come out of solution, dissolved liquids and solids that can react to generate gases.
 Additionally, you must determine what gases you generate when you collect, clean, store, transport or use water.
 Gas detectors must be chosen to suit the specific environment in which they operate, in this case highly humid, often dirty, but rarely outside the temperature range 4 to 30 degrees C. All the risks are present in these complex environments, with multiple toxic and flammable gas hazards and often the additional risk of oxygen depletion.